davidderoure/DHOxSSexample1/README.md

 # DHOxSSexample1
 DHOxSS Computational Thinking Example 1 - Concordance

 This example was used in the lecture on  Monday 3rd July 2023 in the "Introduction to Computational Thinking" theme of the Introduction to DH.
-It is designed to illustrate a task that a computer can achieve much more readily than the human effort that was once required, i.e. a comcordance as a (pre-Google) navigatmion aid
+It is designed to illustrate a task that a computer can achieve much more readily than the human effort that was once required, i.e. a comcordance as a (pre-Google) navigatmon aid.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/davidderoure/DHOxSSexample1/HEAD?labpath=DHOxSSexample1.ipynb)